aspose-drawing/Aspose.Drawing-Products/drawing/tr/java/_index.tr.md

 <h2 class="h2title">Access & Manipulate PUB Layers</h2>

-<p>Aspose.PUB for Java lets you access layers of a PUB with the ability to draw on it with either image or text.
+<p>Aspose.PUB Java için lets you access layers of a PUB with the ability to draw on it with either image or text.
 You can merge layers, update text on layers, set effects or export layer as an image.
 You may also use PUB Java API to detect flattened PUB files or create thumbnails.</p>

 </div>-->
    <!--<div class="col-lg-12">

 <h2 class="h2title">Read or Create PUB Files</h2>

-<p>Aspose.PUB for Java not only supports loading PSD & PSB file formats for manipulation & conversion but it also provides the capability to create PUB & PSB files from scratch.
+<p>Aspose.PUB Java için not only supports loading PSD & PSB file formats for manipulation & conversion but it also provides the capability to create PUB & PSB files from scratch.
 Java developers can use the API to automate scenarios that may help them on their way.</p>

 <div id="code" class="codeblock">